AstroTech Summer School FAQ

 Q: Should I submit my CV or resume?

-A: We ask applicants for unofficial transcripts, but we will not consider any applicant’s CV, resume, or list of publications.
+A: No. We ask applicants for unofficial transcripts and we will not consider any applicant’s CV, resume, or list of publications as a substitute.

 Agenda, Spaces, and Accessibility